jiddin/personal/content/_index.md

 What I'm up to now
 ---

+**Intellectual Loonshot**</br>
-**Intellectual Loonshot** :- learning subjects as `[inter|multi]` disciplinary as possible.
-The present catalogue includes machine learning, robotics, nanotech, aerospace engineering, bioinformatics, genomics, math {linear algebra, stats and probability} and finance.
+Learning subjects as `[inter|multi]` disciplinary as possible.
+The catalogue includes machine learning, robotics, nanotech, aerospace engineering, bioinformatics, genomics, math {linear algebra, stats and probability} and finance.
+The motivation is to be a generalist over a specialist and go beyond the world of computers.

 > Need to reach me? **jidin [at] pm [dot] me**